FARM MANAGEMENT: THURSDAY 2ND NOVEMBER

 Session 2: Animals

-- Conan Condon, Intouch Agri: Big Data and feeding of cows around the world
+11:05 – 11:25 Eddie Daley, Keenan Intouch Agri: Making use of Big Data to support the feeding of cows around the world

-- Speaker to be confirmed: Challenges of growing milk production in developing countries
+11:30 – 11:50 David Harvey, Land O Lakes: The challenges of growing milk production in developing countries

 Developing countries present a wide diversity of challenges that dairy farmers have to operate in.
 The speaker will present on the particular challenges this may pose in a number of example case studies.